 The service of nephrology, which maintains daily inpatient consults census averaging 15-20 patients, is a referral center serving the area of southwest Florida.
 The nephrology division also provides inpatient consultation services for a wide variety of acute and chronic renal disorders.
-The trainee sees all nephrology consultations, and performs percutaneous renal biopsies, placement of intravenous catheters for acute hemodialysis and, when indicated, abdominal catheters for acute peritoneal dialysis with appropriate supervision.
+The trainee sees all nephrology consultations, and performs percutaneous renal biopsies, placement of intravenous catheters for acute hemodialysis and, when indicated, with appropriate supervision.
 The advanced nephrology subspecialty fellows on this rotation attend all weekly nephrology clinics.
 In addition, the trainee rounds on the in-center dialysis unit and assists with the management of all patients receiving dialysis therapy for ERSD.
-The renal team includes the advanced nephrology subspecialty fellow, the attending physician, a first, second or third-year fellow, a renal dietitian, a social worker and the nurse manager of the Dialysis Unit.
-Daily teaching rounds standard.
+The renal team includes the advanced nephrology subspecialty fellow, the attending physician, a first, second or third-year fellow, a renal dietitian, a social worker and the nurse manager of the Dialysis Unit with daily scheduled teaching rounds.